touchgadget/xac_onehand/README.md

 https://learn.adafruit.com/adafruit-feather-rp2040-with-usb-type-a-host/pinouts#buttons-and-rst-pin-3143253

-### How to build xac_onehand
+### How to build xac_onehand source code

 This is optional because compiled code is available in the uf2/ folder.

 ![xac_onehand build options](./images/build_options.jpg)

+Note the following options must be changed from the default values.

+* The "CPU Speed" option is set to "120 MHz".
+* The "USB Stack: option is set to "Adafruit TinyUSB".

-* Arduino IDE 1.8.19 but newer versions should also work.
+The Arduino IDE 1.8.19 is used but newer versions should also work.

 Install the following libraries using the IDE library manager.

 * Adafruit TinyUSB Library
 * Pico PIO USB

+Install a ZIP file from https://github.com/touchgadget/flight_stick_tinyusb then install the library using the IDE "Install ZIP Library".

 ## Miscellaneous